Pakse and the Bolaven Motorcycle Loop: Plantations and waterfalls

 Starting point: Pakse

 The best hostels in Pakse are Sanga Hostel and 1918 Hostel.
 Sanga usually sells out, so book in advance.
 Across the street from Sanga is the Pakse Hotel and Restaurant -- the restaurant up on the roof is quite good, and reasonably priced.
 It's a great place to watch the sunset.
-The only tourist site in Pakse is the Buddha statue across the river, which is also a good place to see the sunset.
+If you are staying in Laos for a very long time, then you might like to spend a few days just hanging out in Pakse and enjoying its limited charms.
+But if you’re spending less than a month in Laos, then there are way better places to spend your time other than Pakse, and I would only use Pakse as a logistics hub.

 If you want to see the loop but you don’t want to ride a motorbike, you need to hire a private car and driver.
 This will be expensive, so get price quotes from several drivers.
 Resist the urge to save money by zipping through everything too quickly — in that case you’re better off just downloading pictures from the internet.